Network Devices (Hub, Repeater, Bridge, Switch, Router, Gateways and Brouter)

 1. Repeater – A repeater operates at the physical layer.
 Its job is to regenerate the signal over the same network before the signal becomes too weak or corrupted so as to extend the length to which the signal can be transmitted over the same network.
 An important point to be noted about repeaters is that they do not amplify the signal.
 When the signal becomes weak, they copy the signal bit by bit and regenerate it at the original strength.
 It is a 2 port device.

 2. Hub – A hub is basically a multiport repeater.
 A hub connects multiple wires coming from different branches, for example, the connector in star topology which connects different stations.
 Hubs cannot filter data, so data packets are sent to all connected devices.
-In other words, collision domain of all hosts connected through Hub remains one.
-Also, they do not have the intelligence to find out best path for data packets which leads to inefficiencies and wastage.
+In other words, the collision domain of all hosts connected through Hub remains one.
+Also, they do not have the intelligence to find out the best path for data packets which leads to inefficiencies and wastage.

 Types of Hub

-3. Bridge – A bridge operates at data link layer.
+3. Bridge – A bridge operates at the data link layer.
 A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of source and destination.
 It is also used for interconnecting two LANs working on the same protocol.
 It has a single input and single output port, thus making it a 2 port device.

 Types of Bridges